 Section 773(a)(1)(B)(i) of the Act states that, to the extent practicable, Commerce will calculate NV based on sales at the same level of trade (LOT) as the U.S. sales.
-Sales are made at different LOTs if they are made at different marketing stages (or their equivalent).31 Substantial differences in selling activities are a necessary, but not sufficient, condition for determining that there is a difference in the stages of marketing.32 In order to determine whether the comparison market sales were at different stages in the marketing process than the U.S. sales, we reviewed the distribution system in each market (i.e., the chain of distribution), including selling functions and class of customer (customer category), and the level of selling expenses for each type of sale.
+Sales are made at different LOTs if they are made at different marketing stages (or their equivalent).38 Substantial differences in selling activities are a necessary, but not sufficient, condition for determining that there is a difference in the stages of marketing.39 In order to determine whether the comparison market sales were at different stages in the marketing process than the U.S. sales, we reviewed the distribution system in each market (i.e., the chain of distribution), including selling functions and class of customer (customer category), and the level of selling expenses for each type of sale.

-30 See Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review, 74 FR 40167 (August 11, 2009), and accompanying IDM at Comment 3.
+37 See Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review, 74 FR 40167 (August 11, 2009), and accompanying IDM at Comment 3.

-31 See 19 CFR 351.412(c)(2).
+38 See 19 CFR 351.412(c)(2).

-32 Id.; see also Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review and Notice of Intent Not to Revoke Antidumping Duty Order in Part, 75 FR 50999 (August 18, 2010) (OJ from Brazil) and accompanying IDM at Comment 7.
+39 Id.; see also Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review and Notice of Intent Not to Revoke Antidumping Duty Order in Part, 75 FR 50999 (August 18, 2010) (OJ from Brazil), and accompanying IDM at Comment 7.

-Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., NV based on either home market or third country prices), 33 we consider the starting prices before any adjustments.
-For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.34
+Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., NV based on either home market or third country prices),40 we consider the starting prices before any adjustments.
+For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.41

 When Commerce is unable to match U.S. sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, Commerce may compare the U.S. sale to sales at a different LOT in the comparison market.
-In comparing EP or CEP sales at a different LOT in the comparison market, where available data make it possible, we make a LOT adjustment under section 773(a)(7)(A) of the Act.
-Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), Commerce will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.35
+In comparing EP or CEP sales at a different LOT in the comparison market, where available data make it possible, we make an LOT adjustment under section 773(a)(7)(A) of the Act.
+Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), Commerce will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.42

-In this administrative review, we obtained information from Industeel and NLMK Belgium regarding the marketing stages involved in making reported home market and U.S. sales, including a description of the selling activities performed by the respondents for each channel of distribution.36 Selling activities can generally be grouped into five categories for our analysis: Provision of Sales Support,37 Provision of Training Services,38 Provision of Technical Support,39 Provision of Logistical Services, 40 and Performance of Sales Related Administrative Activities.
-41 Our LOT findings are summarized below.
+In this administrative review, we obtained information from Industeel and NLMK Belgium regarding the marketing stages involved in making reported home market and U.S. sales, including a description of the selling activities performed by the respondents for each channel of distribution.43 Selling activities can be generally grouped into five selling function categories for analysis: (1) provision of sales support;44 (2) provision of training services;45 (3) provision of technical support;46 (4) provision of logistical services;47 and (5) performance of sales-related administrative activities.48 Our LOT findings are summarized below.